 Do not just repeat what’s on your CV

 This question is about – how you can respond to an unrehearsed situation, which is what you’ll have to do everyday.
 Starting to miss those 2000 word essays at university now?
-Instead of listing skills and what makes you soooooo amazing, show the interviewer who YOU are as a person.
+Instead of listing skills and what makes you soooooo amazing, talk to the interviewer about who YOU are as a person.

 For the job you are applying for, there will be other candidates interviewed and the response they give to this answer will be compared to yours.
 (So, no need to worry).
 There are common mistakes to avoid and avoiding these will help you shine in your interview!
 However, there is one mistake you must not fall victim to: